 - No pens or markers.

 - Do not use post-it notes or other sticky markers or labels.

-- No food or drink are allowed in the Search Room.
+- No food or drink are allowed in the Reading Room.

-- No bags are allowed in the Search Room.
-Lockers are provided in the State Records Officer foyer, as well as the State Library foyer.
+- No bags are allowed in the Reading Room.
+Lockers are provided.

 - Researchers agree to protect the privacy of individuals by judiciously using information located in the records held by the State Records Office.